American September

 I realized why I spent all those lazy days in Michigan watching that footage.
 I wanted to understand.

-That’s why I’m making this documentary.
+That’s why I’ve made American September.
 All of America has a story to tell about a moment we shared, when our humanity was tested and the course of our future changed forever.

 There was a moment when all of America was under the same clear, blue sky.